azmirfakkri/azmirfakkri.github.io/pages/about.md

 </div>

 <p style="text-align: justify;">
 I recently started my journey in data science in 2017.
 Prior to that, I attended one of the medical schools in Dublin, Ireland.
+I have written blog posts before and I have an experience in medical writing specifically for medical education in anatomy.
 <br><br>
 This website is dedicated to my continuous learning in data science and a platform to show my skills and creativity.
 I hope you learn a thing or two from my posts.
 <br>